phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 ```

 We define an `Uploaders.S3` function, which receives our entries.
 It then
-performs an AJAX request for each entry, using the `entry.progress()`,
+performs an AJAX request for each entry, using the `entry.progress()` and
-`entry.error()`, and `entry.done()` functions to report upload events
+`entry.error()`. functions to report upload events back to the LiveView.
-back to the LiveView.
-Lastly, we pass the `uploaders` namespace to the
+Lastly, we pass the `uploaders` namespace to the `LiveSocket` constructor
-`LiveSocket` constructor to tell phoenix where to find the uploaders
+to tell phoenix where to find the uploaders return within the external
-return within the external metadata.
+metadata.